 *In keeping with the University Policies and Regulations regarding academic misconduct, students may not share any information stemming from or relating to the content of the exam with other individuals who are due to take the same exam.

 *Academic dishonesty/cheating during a proctored exam will result in the exam and any materials immediately being confiscated and turned over to the instructor for further evaluation and decision of the academic action to be taken.
 Students will be asked to leave the testing area and will be contacted by the instructor pending their decision for the course of action.
+A report will also be filed by the eLearning office to the Dean of Students Office for review and possible actions taken on their part.

 To view the Student Code of Conduct brochure, please visit the UAA Dean of Students website